 Everyone else in our row left.
 Most of the rows in front of us cleared out, too.
 But I still sat there, wallowing in freakish misery.
 Seriously, God?
 This is already one of the worst days of my life, did you have to make me lose money on the tickets AND watch my favorite team get plastered?

 Yes, I know that’s not how God works.
 But it’s how I felt.

 “One more drive,” I said to Matt.
 He nodded.

 And then something incredible happened.

 The Colts flew down the field and scored a touchdown.
 The deficit was now 21.
 Forced a fumble, drove down, scored again.
 Down 14.
 The Chiefs kicked a field goal, and the Colts countered with another touchdown.
 Down 10.
 The Chiefs punted.
-Right in front of our eyes, the Colts took the ball down to the 2-yard-line, handed it off to a running back who fumbled, only to have Andrew Luck scoop up the ball and dive into the end zone.
+The Colts took the ball down to the 2-yard-line, handed it off to a running back who fumbled, only to have Andrew Luck scoop up the ball and dive into the end zone.
 3-point game.

 The Chiefs kicked another field goal, and with 5 minutes left, the Colts had the ball and a chance to go down and win.